We live in a world of images, which makes wanting to use words all the time seem a strange choice. You already have quite enough words in your life.

 No matter where I have been, or what I have been doing, I have never been far from the urge to get my pen out and describe it.
 Much of the time, it is just about trying to make people laugh, describing a situation that should be mundane and boring, but in a way that makes a reader sit up, notice and smile.
 Equally, I have stood on a street corner in North Belfast and written a poem about the riot that was going on, and in a hospital ward writing a limerick for a dying friend.
 I have tried and failed to describe beautiful views, and then I have succeeded above my wildest dreams in finding the right words to describe an apparently indescribable emotion.
 Much of the early stuff was truly awful- the diaries from my ski season stand out- but some of it still brings me a curious pleasure forty years after it was written.

 There is no binding thread, no tight editorial line.
 Instead, if it works as it is designed to, it is an occasional glimpse into the mind of a man in transition.
 Transition from the last vestiges of youth to undeniable middle age; transition from paid employment to the irregular crumbs that fall off the busy literary bird table; and transition from full time parent to empty nester.
-The things that fascinate and delight me, like bees, cricket, golf, travel and my family, dominate, but so must the snapshots of the extraordinary times we live in, from drones at Gatwick to speed awareness courses, via the endless pantomime that Brexit has become.
-A theme over which I have had no choice or control is my flashbacks to my childhood; at a time when I don’t even remember to pick up the milk on the way back from work, I find I have total recall of things that happened half a century ago.
+The things that fascinate and delight me, like bees, cricket, golf, travel and my family, dominate, but so must the snapshots of the extraordinary times we live in, from drones at Gatwick to speed awareness courses, via the endless pantomime that Brexit has become, and the sheer ghastliness of a real time pandemic.
+A theme over which I have had no choice or control is my flashbacks to my childhood; at an age when I don’t even remember to pick up the milk on the way back from work, I find I have total recall of things that happened half a century ago.
 The ones of which I am most proud, if you want to know, are the Viciousness of Piano Lessons and the Very Dark Side of Walnut Whips, both, I suppose, tackling PTSD.

 Above everything, it is an attempt in the manner of a cartoonist to find some crumb of humour just about anywhere.
 Just about.
 It cannot help but seem self-referential, and perhaps it is, but only as a means to an end.
 Believe me, I don’t really think that I have anything more important to offer than others; the only difference is that I actually want to say it.